Recovery of data from flash cards and USB drives in a step-by-step mode using Hetman Recovery products.

 Enough theory!
 To learn more about the differences between file systems, read the article titled “Choosing the Right File System: FAT and NTFS”.
 When exactly do I use FAT, and when should I pick NTFS?
 Naturally, NTFS should be used within the scope of desktop and laptop computers.

-Recovering Data from Flash Drives
+Recovering Data From Flash Drives And Memory Cards

 USB flash drives are used to carry files around, while memory cards such as SD, SDHC, Compact Flash or SONY Memory Stick are used in a variety of devices such as cell phones, digital cameras and MP3 players.
 While these solid-state storage media appear as drive letters in Windows, their principle of operation is very different from hard drives.
 As a result, they require a different approach to recover information.